Fading Recession Odds May Point to a Slow-Growth U.S. Economy

 Equities and Real Assets

-If an overheated economy emerges, consideration should be given to:
+If growth accelerates, consideration should be given to:

 Favoring cyclical stocks.
 Economically sensitive sectors, such as financials, communication services and industrials, have tended to benefit from strong economic activity.

 Gauging commodities.
-Commodities historically have provided high average returns during periods of economic growth and elevated inflation.
+Commodities have historically provided attractive returns during periods of economic growth and elevated inflation.
 However, we believe astute management is required because geopolitics and supply chain issues may heavily influence performance.

 Adding exposure to real estate.
 REITs may outperform their long-term averages as the economy remains robust.